 4/1.16/3.4.1.1.1 Frequency band 17.7-17.8 GHz

-In this band RR No. 22.2 apply, therefore, non-GSO FSS systems, shall not cause unacceptable interference to and shall not claim protection from GSO FSS and BSS.
+In this band, the provision of RR No. 22.2 apply, therefore, non-GSO FSS systems, shall not cause unacceptable interference to and shall not claim protection from GSO FSS and BSS.

 In addition, in this band, GSO FSS earth stations and non-GSO ESIMs are both receiving; therefore, no interference can be caused by non-GSO ESIMs into the GSO FSS receiving earth stations.